Comparing Our ProBLEN HGH Supplements With Others

 If you would like to read the article:

 I must admit this is not the first time I have had people tell me that they were not pleased with the results they saw with GHR1000 and Gen F20.
-With no real clinical studies to measure effectiveness these 2 products would definitely not be in my list of best products.
+With no real clinical studies to measure effectiveness these two products would definitely not be in my list of best products.

 If you do not understand about the different types of products available please see the link below.
 It explains the difference in the growth hormone pill products, the sprays, and the injections.